-Cognoscenti Coffee, which Yeekai Lim launched in 2010, has already found success at Atwater Village’s Proof Bakery and with a stand-alone venture in the Culver City Arts District.
-Considering Cog is in expansion mode, it’s a good thing Lim has caffeinated lieutenant Jack Benchakul presiding over the mobile cart inside Good Girl Dinette, Diep Tran’s airy, brick-walled cafe.
+Cognoscenti Coffee, which Yeekai Lim launched in 2010, has already found success with an extended pop-up at Atwater Village’s Proof Bakery and with a stand-alone venture in the Culver City Arts District.
+Considering Cog is in expansion mode, it’s a good thing Lim has caffeinated lieutenant Jack Benchakul presiding over the mobile cart inside Good Girl Dinette.
+Diep Tran’s airy, brick-walled Vietnamese cafe on a Highland Park side street feels like a great match for what they’re doing.

 For his first signature beverage in Highland Park, Benchakul started the name with A and ended with “ette” to honor the Dinette location.